keysmash-studios/kitty/CONFIG.md

 edit it, not even tell the browser to listen to my recommendation of how long it should stay logged in.

+#### auth_msg

+`Default: "Login to view"`

+Used in conjuction with `authentication` and `htpasswd`, it changes the message displayed in the login prompt.
+Setting it to nothing resets it to the default, so if you want an empty message set it to: `" "`

 #### no_filelistings

 `Default: []`